Suborno22/Library-Book-Management-System/README.md

 - provide feedback to the developers.
 - get to be verified before issuing any book.

 To run this project.
-First, it is necessary to create a database with respective tables in MyPHPAdmin using MySQL queries that are provided here.
+First, it is necessary to create a database with respective tables in MyPHPAdmin using MySQL queries that is provided here.
 Then the user can insert the student's credentials and book descriptions.

 -----------------